Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Homeopathy provides several remedies to treat Vertigo.
 The topmost among these are Conium, Gelsemium, Cocculus Indicus, Chininum Sulph, Belladonna, Bryonia and China.

-Cocculus Indicus is highly suitable medicine for vertigo accompanied by nausea and vomiting.
-In cases needing it vertigo worsens while sitting up or standing.
+Cocculus Indicus is a highly suitable medicine for vertigo accompanied by nausea and vomiting.
+In cases needing it, vertigo worsens while sitting up or standing.
 It is also a top-listed medicine for vertigo with nausea and vomiting during travelling.
 Besides, cocculus is an important medicine to manage vertigo worsening from loss of sleep.
-Besides, there is a sensation as if one will faint.
+Besides, there is a feeling as if one will faint.

 4. Chininum Sulph – For Vertigo In Cases Of Meniere’s Disease